Skip to content

 Getting Started

 Before beginning development of a new report module, you should first discuss your plans with the project contributors.
 This ensures there's no duplication of effort, allows for guidance on implementation approach, and helps coordinate with the broader project roadmap.
-You can initiate this discussion by:
+You can initiate this discussion by creating an issue in the AsBuiltReport Discussions board or by contacting the maintainers directly.
+A good proposal includes:

 Once your module proposal is approved, a new GitHub repository will be created under the AsBuiltReport organisation following the standard naming convention.
-The initial module structure will be scaffolded using a Plaster template, providing you with the standardised directory structure, manifest files, and basic code framework needed to begin development.
+Review the naming standards and repository structure below, then use the AsBuiltReport Plaster template to scaffold the module locally before beginning development.

 Module Naming and Structure